Top tips for a day trip to La Graciosa

 Enjoying the view to the island of La Graciosa from Lanzarote

 How to get to La Graciosa

 The only way to reach La Graciosa is by ferry from Lanzarote.
 Since there is no airport in La Graciosa, you first need to reach the island of Lanzarote and travel to its northern port, facing La Graciosa.

 Taking the ferry from La Graciosa from Lanzarote is quite easy as there are around 20 daily ferry schedules throughout the year.
 Ferries to La Graciosa depart from the port of Órzola in Lanzarote and arrive in Caleta de Sebo in less than 30 minutes.

 On Ferryhopper, you can book cheap ferry tickets for your day trip to La Graciosa starting at €15.

 Things to do in La Graciosa on a one-day trip

 The island of La Graciosa is one of the most off-the-beaten-path destinations in Spain.
-It’s the only inhabited island of the Chinijo archipelago and the whole island is a natural park, protected as a European Union Special Protection Area!
+It’s the only inhabited island of the Chinijo archipelago and the whole island forms part of the Chinijo Archipelago Nature Reserve, the largest marine reserve in Europe.

 During your day trip to La Graciosa, we recommend that you explore the tremendous natural landscape of the island, connect with nature and feel the peace it radiates.